tokestermw/fukushima-nuclear-radiation/README.md

-Comparison of Government and Crowd Sourced Radiation Data from the Fukushima Daiichi Nuclear Meltdown
+Comparison of Citizen and Government Radiation Data from Fukushima Daiichi
 ===========================

 ## The Problem